justmisosoup/working-with-me/README.md

 ### Conflict resolution

 I am conflict-averse as a default.
 However, I am not afraid to state my concerns when necessary.
-Conflict is most likely to occur for me when there is perceived injustice or intentional obscuration of facts.
+Conflict is most likely to occur for me when there is perceived injustice or when facts are intentionally obscured.

 I am likely to try to understand where you’re coming from rather than make assumptions about you.
 When I ask a lot of questions, it's not meant as an attack, but as an attempt to understand.